forestgrape/coronavirus/index.md

 - Outside is safe,  if distance is kept.
 However, beware of the corridor and stairwell.
 Ideally, walk or cycle directly from home.

 - Transport:
-    * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars is polite - it's nicer and safer with light traffic.
+    * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.
     * Public transport:
          * Limit usage to reduce infection risk and/or wear a mask.
          * Ventilation is key in public transport.
 If possible open the windows at least from time to time, this works well thanks to the outside airflow.
 Always to max, turn off in tunnels and never put on circulation.